-This Creamy Cucumber Dill Salad Recipe is an easy side dish to make for spring or summer entertaining.
+This Creamy Cucumber Dill Salad Recipe is an easy side dish recipe to make for spring entertaining.
 It takes minimal ingredients and can feed a crowd.
 It’s also a welcomed side dish during hot weather since it is so refreshing too!

-Personally I prefer English cucumbers because they have minimal seeds and their skin is light weight, and unwaxed for preservation.
+Personally, I prefer English cucumbers for this recipe because they have minimal seeds and their skin is lightweight, and unwaxed for preservation.
 This allows you the ability to keep the skin on, which I think adds a lot of nice color to your salad.

 A mandoline will create nice, even slices of cucumber for your cucumber salad.
-I think the presentation is so much nicer this way, and frankly it’s quicker too!
-This model by OXO is my favorite mandoline.
-Works like a charm! (this link goes to Amazon where I am an affiliate partner)
+I think the presentation is so much nicer this way, and frankly, it’s quicker too!

 Toss the salad gently so that you don’t damage the cucumbers since they are a bit fragile when sliced so thinly.